CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 ...CHEESE SAUCE:

-.
-Peel and mince garlic cloves.
-Grate all the cheddar cheese.
-Set both aside.
+1. Peel and crush the garlic cloves.
+Grate all the cheddar cheese and prepare the seasoning.
+Set aside.

-.
-In a small-medium saucepan melt together the butter with the olive oil on medium heat.
-Whisk in the flour and the Dijon mustard.
-Add a very tiny quantity of milk at first in order to initiate a smooth blend before adding the rest of the liquid...continue whisking as to gradually add the rest of the milk.
+2. In a small-medium saucepan melt together the butter with the olive oil on medium-high heat.
+Whisk in the flour to make a light 'roux' .
+Add a small quantity of milk at first in order to initiate a smooth blend.
+Then, continue whisking as to gradually add the rest of the milk.
 Keep whisking until the start of a thickening boil.
 There will be a slight rise in the saucepan...which means it's ready.
-Take off the heat and add cheese, minced garlic and the seasonings.
+Remove from the heat and add the Dijon mustard as well as the cheese, garlic and the seasonings.
 Set aside.
-While preparing the onions and potatoes...make sure to give a whisk to this sauce once and a while.
+Note: While preparing the onions and potatoes, make sure to give a whisk to this sauce once and a while.

 ...SLICING the vegetables: